binduwavell/generator-alfresco/README.md

 ## Getting Help

 If you find a bug or something is confusing, you can review [existing](https://github.com/binduwavell/generator-alfresco/issues) or create a [new issue](https://github.com/binduwavell/generator-alfresco/issues/new).
 If you'd like to chat, you can reach out on our [Gitter](https://gitter.im/binduwavell/generator-alfresco) channel.

-## Hello Brussels

-We are looking forward to sharing our story and project at [BeeCon](http://beecon.buzz/).

 ## License